Government

 Definition and Synthesis

-I worked with the junior designer to find other similar government websites (across the country) that solved findability and marketing issues.
-Good ideas from those sites were recorded and discussed.
+I worked with the junior designer to analyze other similar government websites, noting good ideas to improve findability and marketing for UDRC.

 Persona

-A persona was developed based on the interviews with key users of the site.
+A persona was developed based on interviews with key users of the site.

 Low-Fidelity Prototype

-We created low fidelity wireframes in Figma based on the following design decisions:
+We created low-fidelity wireframes in Figma to address the following issues:

 Iterative Research